The Laws of the Realm of Durholme

 Laws of the Realm of Durholme

 The passing and amending of laws is to be done by the Ruler, with consultation when appropriate from members of the Council of Durholme.
-Every person in the Realm must obey the law.
+The Ruler must inform the realm of legal changes, and may delegate this task to others.
+Every entity in the Realm must obey the law.

 The Council may undo changes to the law put into place by the Ruler by majority vote.
 This law cannot be changed without majority consent from the Council.